maswanwick/library_etl/README.md

 Limitations:

 * The data being returned is limited to a local branch, in book format, in the mystery genere.
-Loading up the entire library's card catelog would have been feasible, but also time and resource intensive.
+Loading up the entire library's card catalog would have been feasible, but also time and resource intensive.
 * The data model only focuses on the book's title, description, author, and availability status.
 There are many more fields returned with the API request that could have been captured/modeled.